MultiMC/Website/docpad/src/documents/posts/0-5-0-update.html.md

 date: 2017-01-14
 ---

-There are many improvements in this release - the biggest one is ability to run multiple instances simultaneously.
+There are many improvements in this release - the biggest one is the ability to run multiple instances simultaneously.
 There is also basic themeing support, a better first run experience and more bugfixes than you can shake a stick at.

 <p align="center">
   <img src="/images/screenshots/0.5.0-linux.png" alt="MultiMC5 0.5.0 with the Dark theme."/>